PablitoGNU/visit-poland/README.md

 *Google Maps Javascript API*(https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch)

 Markers are taken from icones8.com(https://icons8.com/icons).

-This website is responsive and has been tested using using "Responsive Design Mode" from Firefox Web Developer and also using Chrome DevTools.
+This website is responsive and has been tested using "Responsive Design Mode" from Firefox Web Developer and also using Chrome DevTools.

 ### Wireframes